-Because the internet can be a dangerous place unless approached with care and respect.
+The internet can be a dangerous place unless approached with care and respect.

 Surveys have shown that seven out of ten parents don’t know if their children are careful on the internet or not, and one in five of us has no idea at all what our children are looking at on the web.